xMihai/fp/recompose.md

 );
 ```

-In the following example , `withProps` is used to calculate the missing `dirty` prop using a the existing `pristine` prop:
+In the following example , `withProps` is used to calculate the missing `dirty` prop using a the current `pristine` prop:

 ```js
 const withDirtyFlag = withProps(({ pristine }) => ({ dirty: !pristine }));